ShellUnease/ShellUnease.github.io/content/posts/r3ctf-2025-r3note/index.md

 }
 ```

 Nginx processes location blocks in a specific order of priority.
 A regular expression match (like `~ \.(css|js)$`) has a higher priority than a prefix match (like `/files/upload/`).
 This means that even though there's a rule to deny access to the `/files/upload/` directory, a request for a file ending in `.js` within that directory will be handled by the regex location block, bypassing the `deny all` directive. **We'll combine this fact along with the upload bypass trick to send the bot to a malicious html file uploaded by us**.
-Furthermore, `proxy_cache_key` doesn't include the fragment part, so after we access and therefore cache a file with filename ending with `#whatever` we can access it omitting `#whatever` ending.
+Furthermore, `proxy_cache_key` doesn't include the fragment part, so after we initially access it and therefore cache a file with filename ending with `#whatever` we can later access it omitting the `#whatever` ending.

 ### 5 Lack of `X-Content-Type-Options: nosniff` response header